 Under the leadership of Senator Royce West, the Caucus is working with the Texas Higher Education Coordinating Board and others to increase and retain the number of African-American students in colleges and universities in the state.

 Every biennium, the TLBC Research & Education Fund awards over 60 scholarships ranging in values from $1,500 to $4,000 to qualified high school students from across the state.
 Students are awarded at the Scholarship Banquet during the Summit.
-The TLBC aims to make an even bigger impact in 2013, with a goal to raise $120,000 for scholarships.
+As of the Fall 2015, the Texas Legislative Black Caucus will have awarded some $360,000 to over 180 deserving high school students in Texas to help them reach their dreams and goals and ultimately become the future leaders of tomorrow.

 US State Department- International Visitors Leadership Program